-This page documents Nikon D70 and other Nikon DSLR camera comments, tips, and photos.
+This page documents Nikon DSLR camera comments, tips, and photos.
 Search the site for "nikon dslr" for other items about the Nikon DSLR cameras.
 Contributions welcome.

 Go to the 2008 Nikon DSLR Discussion page.